juulsmustdie/SWE3313_TEAM9/Technical-Design/Coding-Style.md

 - _**Prefer clarity over cleverness**_ — code should be self-explanatory and easy for the next person to read/pick up for future versions.
 - EVERYONE is responsible for checking all code, even if they did not write it.
 If one part of the application fails, the entire thing fails.
 - Comments are your best friend.
 Leave helpful comments to explain what's going on or why you implemented something.
 - Feedback is extremely important when it comes to coding in a team.
-If you see areas could be improved, say something and work together to fix it.
+If you see parts that need improvement, say something and work together to fix it.
+- _Do not wait until the last minute to test parts of the application_.
+Consider any and all possible risks and test your software as needed.

 ---